 This appears in both pros and cons, as homeschooling can feel isolating.
 For example, a number of the homeschool groups that are local to us are very religious.

 Now that is great for lots of people, but not for us.
 So although it doesn’t affect my homeschooler it does mean I feel fairly isolated.
 Although, I am not sure it would be much different if he was in public school either!

 Cost of Homeschooling

 Although you can homeschool for free, most homeschoolers chose a paid-for curriculum at least for certain subjects.
-For us, we pay for WriteShop, Real Science Odyssey, and Beast Academy for math, and Florida (like most states and countries) does not help with homeschool funding.
+For us, we pay for WriteShop (check out our WriteShop review), Real Science Odyssey (check out our Real Science Odyssey review), and Beast Academy for math, and Florida (like most states and countries) does not help with homeschool funding.

 What to do when you are sick?

-What are your pros and cons for homeschooling?
+What are your homeschooling pros and cons?
 Let me know in the comments below.